 Patients often ask if they have to be on medications for opioid addiction treatment, like buprenorphine/naloxone (Suboxone), for the rest of their lives.

-To learn more about. how addiction is a chronic disease and has relapse rates similar to other chronic disease (like diabetes and asthma), click here.
+To learn more about how addiction is a chronic disease and has relapse rates similar to other chronic diseases (like diabetes and asthma), click here.

 Because buprenorphine/naloxone (Suboxone) is a partial opioid agonist, meaning it partially activates the opioid receptors, coming off this medication too abruptly can cause opioid withdrawal symptoms.